-On the other hand, if you have a smaller tank, but you end up using a powerful or more wave maker than needed, it will create heavy water flow.
-And this can cause disturbance among fishes.
+On the other hand, if you have a smaller tank, but you end up using a more powerful or more wave maker than needed, it will create heavy water flow.
+And this can cause disturbance among fish.
 So, knowing the tank size is mandatory.

 Does It Ease To Installation And Use?